cryptodev666/cryptodev666/README.md

 {
    "Will": {
-      "CurrentFocus": "Automate boring tasks with Python when i'm not at work", "HowDoISeeMyselfIn5Years": "As a fullstack dev",
+      "CurrentFocus": "Automate boring tasks with Python when i'm not at work", "HowDoISeeMyselfIn5Years": "As a Sysadmin and a better Fullstack Developer", "CurrentStackOverflowReputation": "1,312",
-      "CurrentStackOverflowReputation": "1,312",
       "Favorites": {
          "OperationalSystem": "Arch Linux",